wormulus/German-English-translator-seq2seq/README.md

 seq2seq German/English Translator

-Used tensorflow + keras to make a seq2seq translator Uploaded a smaller .txt file for it to use to avoid github file size limits
+Used tensorflow + keras to make a seq2seq translator Uploaded a smaller .txt file for it to use to avoid github file size limits.
+Program when run locally w/full training is more accurate than the smaller training.

 This is a screenshot of the final few epochs <br>